Venison Meatloaf

 • Avoid overmixing.
 Mix the ingredients until just combined, just as you would with meatballs.
 Overworking the meat mixture can result in a dense meatloaf.

 • Always use a meat thermometer.
-I know I sound like a broken record, especially if you make any of my other recipes that call for some kind of baked or cooked meat.
-You’ll know it’s done cooking when the internal temperature reaches 160°F.
+I know I sound like a broken record, especially if you make any of my other recipes that call for some baked or cooked meat.
+You’ll know it’s done cooking when the internal temperature reaches 160°F (this takes into account carryover cooking).

 • Let it rest.
 I highly recommend letting the meatloaf rest for at least 15 minutes after baking.
-This gives the juices time to seep back into the meat, giving it a firmer texture and more flavor.
+This allows the juices to seep back into the meat, resulting in a firmer texture and enhanced flavor.

 • Combine with fattier meats.
-I found that mixing the lean venison meat with some ground beef, pork, or veal adds just enough moisture to prevent the meatloaf from tasting dry.
+I found that sometimes mixing the lean venison meat with some ground beef, pork, or veal adds just enough moisture to prevent the meatloaf from tasting dry.
+Don’t fret, though- It’s fine just as it is!

 How to store leftovers